 - It has the opportunity to reach 50 million more Americans

 Our current model for health insurance is called a "defined benefit".
 It's old and antiquated.
 This means employers and insurance companies offer a fixed amount of benefit (as defined in their insurance contracts) to their employees.
 This isn't a bad thing on it's own, but in our modern day it has obscured true costs from healthcare consumers.
 We believe this has contributed to out-of-control-costs and an overall confusing healthcare industry.

 HRAs represent a new model called "defined contribution".
 In this model, employers are able to offer employees a dollar amount instead of a benefit.
 Employees can then purchase what they want and need using those dollars.
 There may be some growing pains for sure, but this is truly a better model and introduces the proper amount of consumerism our system desperately needs.

-A great analogy is the financial and retirement industry changing from Pension Plans (a "defined benefit") to the 401k model (a "defined contribution").
+A great analogy is the financial and retirement industry changing from Pension Plans (a "defined benefit") to the 401k style of benefits (a "defined contribution").